 Brazos Valley Connection Project.
-In July 2013, we and other transmission service providers submitted analyses and transmission proposals to the Electric Reliability Council of Texas (ERCOT) for an additional transmission path into the Houston region.
-In April 2014, ERCOT's Board of Directors voted to endorse a Houston region transmission project and deemed it critical for reliability.
-The project will consist of (i) construction of a new double-circuit 345 kilovolt (kV) line spanning 130 miles, (ii) upgrades to three substations to accommodate new connections and additional capacity, and (iii) improvements to approximately 11 miles of an existing 345 kV TH Wharton-Addicks transmission line to increase its rating.
-Also in April 2014, ERCOT staff determined that we would be the designated transmission service provider for the portion of the project between our Zenith substation and the Gibbons Creek substation owned by the Texas Municipal Power Agency, consisting of approximately 60 miles of 345 kV transmission line, upgrades to the Limestone and Zenith substations and upgrades to 11 miles of the 345 kV TH Wharton-Addicks transmission line (this portion of the Houston region transmission project is referred to by us as the Brazos Valley Connection).
-Other transmission service providers were designated by ERCOT for the portion of the project from Gibbons Creek Substation to the Limestone Substation as well as the upgrades to the Gibbons Creek Substation.
-As the owner of the originating and terminating substations of the entire project, we appealed that determination to the Texas Utility Commission in May 2014 and sought the right to construct, own, and maintain the entire project, except for necessary upgrades to the Gibbons Creek Substation.
-On October 17, 2014, the Texas Utility Commission filed an order that denied our appeal and upheld the April 2014 ERCOT decision to split the project between us and other transmission service providers.
-ERCOT estimates that the capital cost of the entire Houston region transmission project will be approximately \$600 million, and we estimate that the capital costs for the Brazos Valley Connection will be approximately \$300 million.
-We anticipate that the Brazos Valley Connection project will be completed by mid-2018
+In July 2013, we and other transmission service providers submitted analyses and transmission proposals to ERCOT for an additional transmission path into the Houston region.
+In April 2014, ERCOT's Board of Directors voted to endorse a Houston region transmission project and deemed its completion before June 2018 critical for reliability.
+The project will consist of (i) construction of a new double-circuit 345 kilovolt (kV) line spanning approximately 130 miles, (ii) upgrades to three substations to accommodate new connections and additional capacity, and (iii) improvements to approximately 11 miles of an existing 345 kV TH Wharton-Addicks transmission line to increase its rating.
+Also in April 2014, ERCOT staff determined that we would be the designated transmission service provider for the portion of the project between our Zenith substation and the Gibbons Creek substation owned by the Texas Municipal Power Agency, consisting of approximately 60-78 miles (depending on the route approved by the Texas Utility Commission) of 345 kV transmission line, upgrades to the Limestone and Zenith substations and upgrades to 11 miles of the 345 kV TH Wharton-Addicks transmission line (this portion of the Houston region transmission project is referred to by us as the Brazos Valley Connection).
+Other transmission service providers were designated by ERCOT for the portion of the project from the Gibbons Creek Substation to the Limestone Substation as well as the upgrades to the Gibbons Creek Substation.
+In April 2015, we filed a CCN application with the Texas Utility Commission seeking approval to construct the Brazos Valley Connection.
+We proposed 32 alternative routes for the project in the application, including the Recommended Route that we identified in the application as best meeting the routing criteria used by the Texas Utility Commission in the route selection portion of CCN proceedings.
+The hearing on our CCN application was divided into two phases, a route-selection phase and a need phase.
+The route selection hearing was held on August 17 and 18, 2015.
+The hearing on the need for the line was held on September 2 and 3, 2015.
+On January 15, 2016, the Texas Utility Commission issued an order finding that the evidence presented by us, ERCOT, and others established the need for the project and approving a CCN for us to construct the Brazos Valley Connection using a modified version of the Recommended Route.
+A request for rehearing was filed with respect to the Texas Utility Commission's route selection decision.
+That request for rehearing will automatically be deemed denied by operation of law on March 10, 2016, unless the Texas Utility Commission acts on the request before that date.
+No party filed a request for rehearing on the order's need decision before the deadline expired and, therefore, that decision is final and not appealable.
+The Texas Utility Commission's order provided an estimated range of approximately \$270-\$310 million for the capital costs for the Brazos Valley Connection.
+The actual cost will depend on factors including land acquisition costs, material and construction costs and landowner elections permitted under the Texas Utility Commission's order.
+We expect to complete construction of the Brazos Valley Connection by mid-2018.